 In addition to the simple navigation metrics which evaluate large amounts of the path (or the entire path) simultaneously, it may be of particular interest to look at the interactions the participants have with the events (and associated navigation) as related to the order of exploration.
 For instance, one prediction made in a previous chapter is that time cells might represent an allocentric perspective on a timeline of events.
 Indirect evidence for an allocentric timeline might be found in observing the order of study and order of reconstruction of items after the first trial.
 If participants reliably converge towards reconstruction of the events in the implied “forward” direction of time, this could serve as preliminary evidence that this allocentric perspective on the timeline is what is being maintained in memory (rather than a perspective based on an egocentric attempt to replay the series of events as they happened to be seen in the first or second trials).

 Analyzing order in this way can be a complex issue.
 Recency, contiguity, and primacy effects could lead to particular items receiving specialized treatment by chance or due to an overall bias towards allocentric patterns of reconstruction in time.
 One potentially robust way to compare reconstruction order is to develop a distance metric for the relative order of events.
 In other words, given two reconstructed orders (for instance, given ABDC and BDAC, which sequence is closer to the intended ABCD ordering and by how much?).
-Considerable interest has been given to similar problems in comparing the similarity of sequences of DNA, word strings, and compressed data sequences <cite..
+Considerable interest has been given to similar problems in comparing the similarity of sequences of DNA, word strings, and compressed data sequences <cite>.
 However, many of these involve a much more general case in which no guarantee of uniqueness of elements in the sequences is provided.
 Because the task requires each item to be placed precisely once, instead, the distance metric of interest should focus on three primary properties which might define the differences between two permutations.
 First, the elementwise-agreement of the lists can be used as a general distance metric.
 More generally, the Kendall-Tau distance metric is appropriate for this, and it has the added benefit of providing a positive or negative correlation value which, if positive, suggests a closer distance to the forward order and, if negative, suggests a closer distance to the reverse order.
 Unfortunately, Kendall-Tau is incredibly unforgiving to contiguity effects.
 As such, a second distance metric which measures the number of contiguous sublists can be applied to generate a 2D space of potential distances between a hypothesized and observed order.
 This distance can be visualized and its probabilities for a fixed length permutation can be calculated explicitly (Fig 2).
 Together these two metrics provide sufficient information to <…>